lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 ### Encoding and processing guidelines

 The following guidelines apply to the encoding and handling of CRED_x and ID_CRED_PSK.
-Requirements on CRED_x applies both to CRED_I and to CRED_R.
+Requirements on CRED_x apply both to CRED_I and to CRED_R.

 - If CRED_x is CBOR-encoded, it SHOULD use deterministic encoding as specified in {{Sections 4.2.1 and 4.2.2. of RFC8949}}.
 Deterministic encoding ensures consistent identification and avoids interoperability issues caused by non-deterministic CBOR variants.